 At TCAF, Dawkins told me that Ed Key and David Kanaga's Proteus, a game set on a procedurally generated island where plants, rocks, and other organisms sing to you, has been a major influence.
 The previous time we met, Dawkins had a demo for her larger game Gardenarium, upon which Proteus' influence is obvious.
 She gave me a review code tied around the stem of a plastic sunflower.

-In Gardenarium you awaken in a surreal, bubblegum-coloured space.
-Your jumps are low gravity, plants and trees spruce to life as you walk by, and the horizon is nothing but cloud cuckoo land and digital patterns.
+In Gardenarium you awaken in a surreal, bubblegum-colored space.
+Your jumps are low gravity, plants and trees spruce to life as you walk by, and the horizon is nothing but cloud cuckoo-land and digital patterns.
 Gardenarium, unexpectedly, is a satire, and as you explore further and meet its locals, you'll hear a story seemingly making fun of every game it isn't.
-It's the game that asks: "Who does that tree belong to?"
+It's the game that asks, "Who does that tree belong to?"

 How do you win when you're playing Gardenarium?
 That's not an easy question to answer.
 Collecting items off the ground, something that would seem innocuous in many other games, makes you come off as a weirdo to some of the strangers you meet.
 It's a space that at first seems open and free, but all belongs to a nebulous force called "The Depot" that the citizens of the world speak in riddles about.
 Dawkins listened to audiobooks of Kafka's The Castle while working on the game, which became a creative compass.

-"The way that I learned programming," she continues, "or, the thing that interested me in the beginning, [is] how simple it is.
+"The way that I learned programming," said Dawkins, "or, the thing that interested me in the beginning, [is] how simple it is.
 It's the same with nature, how actually simple it is, but how intricate it becomes because it replicates itself.
 That's how code works sometimes.
 These systems replicate themselves over and over again until it becomes this way.
 It's all made of pieces."

-Dawkins' next project, a VR game being made with the National Film Board of Canada, is about a museum intern looking for the "natural" in a natural history museum.
-Dawkins thinks that a lot of museums fail at creating immersive spaces, and this game follows those thoughts.
-One of her favourite museum exhibits was an aviary display at Ottawa's Canadian Museum of Nature, a spiral of stuffed birds in a diorama, one she laments has since been renovated.
+Dawkins's next project, a VR game being made with the National Film Board, is about a museum intern looking for the "natural" in a natural history museum.
+Dawkins said a lot of museums fail at creating immersive spaces, and this game follows those thoughts.
+One of her favorite museum exhibits was an aviary display at Ottawa's Canadian Museum of Nature, a spiral of stuffed birds in a diorama, one she laments has since been renovated.

-"It was so funny and amazing," she remembers.
+"It was so funny and amazing," said Dawkins.
 "It looked like the birds were interacting, and it was spiral.
 They were above your head, you'd push a button and then they would chirp.
 One day they got all this money and they built these neutral white walls.
-It was very strange to see that happening to one of my favourite places."
+It was very strange to see that happening to one of my favorite places."